 “There were lots of reasons they were drawn to me, “ she said.
 “One important component was that they felt undervalued in their current jobs.”

 Consequently, being older, Allocca said, they had achieved a certain level of professional success – but there wasn’t a lot of “new things” to discover.
 In 1997, EDC became a million-dollar company and moved to a new 3,000-sqaure-foot space.

 By the next year, it was worth $10 million.
 In 1999, revenue doubled to $20 million.

 Then, amidst her professional ascension, everything began to fall apart.

 In the awake of 9-11, the American economy endured a nasty shake-up.
 Business began to decline.

-Allocca remained optimistic.
-The world around her, however, continued to cave.
+However, Allocca remained optimistic.
+But the world around her continued to cave.

-Despite her verve and insight into the changing marketplace, Allocca began undergoing several personal crises.
+Despite her verve and insight into the changing marketplace, Allocca began undergoing several personal crisis.

 In 2002, Greenspan was diagnosed with non-Hodgkin’s lymphoma.

 The couple was in the middle of building their “dream home” on a 10-acre parcel in Easton.